ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

     Our Linear equation is y = 0.002155728983767316 * x + 1.8171627906221903

 Let's see what the mean squared error is and variance score.
-These will tell us how well our model fit
+These calculations tell us how well our model fits the data.